corda/corda/docs/source/node-administration.rst

      ``jdbc:h2:tcp://192.168.0.31:31339/node``

-The username and password can be altered in the :doc:`corda-configuration-files` but default to username "sa" and a blank password.
+The username and password can be altered in the :doc:`corda-configuration-file` but default to username "sa" and a blank password.

 Any database browsing tool that supports JDBC can be used, but if you have IntelliJ Ultimate edition then there is